MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 # Executing a Simulation

-Once the configuration file is set up, the *FRICOSIPY* model is executed with the following command:
+Once the configuration file is set up, the *FRICOSIPY* model is executed with the command:

 ```
 python FRICOSIPY.py